 Business and served fraternity and sorority communities at

 Drexel, West Chester, and Washington State Universities.
 She also serves as chair of the Staff Coordinating Committee for Dornsife School of Public Health and is a member of the Dornsife School Council.
 In her

 free time, Natalie enjoys gardening, volunteering with the Philadelphia

 Animal Welfare Society (PAWS), collecting cookbooks, and reading.

-food education, mental health, and food waste reduction.
+Natalie is passionate about historic preservation, restaurant worker rights, mental health, and food waste reduction.